When will sports start again? Here is the latest information on when fans can anticipate the return football, F1, boxing, cricket and more…

 Netball New Zealand has confirmed that the ANZ Premiership is set to resume on June 19.

-Ascot will try to stage this year's Royal meeting behind closed doors from June 16-20 and the Derby and Oaks scheduled for July 4, with the Eclipse moved back a day to July 5.
+Ascot will try to stage this year's Royal meeting behind closed doors from June 16-20 with the Derby and Oaks scheduled for July 4, with the Eclipse moved back a day to July 5.

 The 2020 Tokyo Olympic Games have been rescheduled to start on July 23, 2021 and run until August 8, while the Paralympic Games will now take place from August 24 to September 5, 2021.